igorcasmarques/igorcasmarques.github.io/my-story/4-long-distance-relationship.md

 ### Move to Orem

 In late 2010, my parents decided to spend a small fortune they had been saving to buy a condo in Orem near exit 273 of the I-15.
 It had high ceilings, three bedrooms, two bathrooms, and a nice balcony with a view of the Wasatch Mountains.
-It was a couple of blocks away from [WinCo](https://www.wincofoods.com/), my favourite grocery store ever, and about 5 km away from the scenic Utah Lake.
+It was a couple of blocks away from [WinCo](https://www.wincofoods.com/), my favourite grocery store ever, and about 5 km away from scenic Utah Lake.

 That condo would be my home until 2015.
 I loved living there and never took it for granted.